Join the Footliters Traveling Playhouse Team

 Who We Are Seeking

-Dynamic performers with a passion for teaching artistry to play multiple roles in The Secret of the Sphinx, an original touring musical produced by Footliters Traveling Playhouse.
-A team of three Teaching Artists will lead week-long theatre camps for groups of approximately 30-35 children ages 7-14.
+Dynamic performers with a passion for teaching artistry to play multiple roles in The Secret of the Sphinx and The Call of the Matterhorn, two original touring musicals produced by Footliters Traveling Playhouse.
+A team of three Teaching Artists will lead week-long theatre camps for groups of approximately 40-60 children ages 7-14.
 Teaching Artists should be comfortable leading rehearsals for 15-30 students at a time.
 Artists of all gender identities, ethnicities, racial backgrounds, and sexual identities are highly encouraged to audition.

 Teaching Artist Responsibilities include: